User Guide

 - Administrator-user, if you already registered your organisation;

-- User, if you received an invitation to participate from the Administrator-user of your organization.
+- User, if you received an invitation to participate from the Administrator-user of your organisation.

 Registering a Participant involves the following steps: